pamelaferretti/pamelaferretti.github.io/_pages/research.md

 [Kuhn et al. 2025 - BioRxiv](https://www.biorxiv.org/content/10.1101/2025.08.14.670324v1)

 As part of my research, I contributed to the development of a manually curated, global repository of metadata for metagenomic samples.
 With the growing scale of metagenomic datasets and meta-analyses, access to harmonized and standardized metadata remains a limiting factor.
 This resource addresses that need, providing curated metadata for over 110k metagenomic samples (~73k human samples, ~10k animal samples, ~5k ocean water samples, and 21k from other environments).
 In addition to metadata, Metalog offers pre-computed [mOTUs3.0](https://github.com/motu-tool/mOTUs) and [MetaPhlAn4.0](https://huttenhower.sph.harvard.edu/metaphlan/) taxonomic profiles for rapid data exploration and integrates with the SPIRE database for genome-based analyses.
 More details in [https://metalog.embl.de/](https://metalog.embl.de/).

+_**Relevance of the study:**_ _Metadata for metagenomic studies are often scattered across multiple sources (e.g. publication text, supplementary tables, figures, public repositories), incomplete or erronoeous.
+METALOG addresses this issue by providing detailed, manually curated, and harmonized metadata for over 100,000 samples collected worldwide.
+When used in combination, METALOG and SPIRE offer a powerful framework that enables researchers to conduct robust microbiome studies and large-scale meta-analyses in a highly time- and resource-efficient manner._